bgamari/ghc-wiki-import/data-parallel/closure-conversion/class-less.md

 Incidentally, if during conversion we come across a type declaration that we don't know how to convert (as it uses fancy extensions), we just don't generate a conversion.

+Note that basic types, such as `Int` and friends, would have `tyConCC` set to `Nothing`, which is exactly what we want.

 ### Class declarations